vrnetlab/vrnetlab/xrv/README.md

 to the free demo version.
 In the demo mode there are hard-coded users (i.e. not very secure for production) and it is rate-limited to a total throughput of 2Mbps.

+##### Q: How come CVAC is not used to feed the initial configuration?
+A: CVAC uses a virtual CD-ROM drive to feed an initial configuration into XR.
+Unfortuately it doesn't support generating crypto keys, which is required for SSH, and so it cannot replace the serial approach to 100% and therefore I opted to do everything over the serial interface.